5 Things No One Tells You About Medical School Debt

 It’s also worth noting that loan amounts forgiven under PSLF aren’t considered income by the IRS, and therefore aren’t subject to federal income tax.
 While this program can put you on a path towards getting out of debt faster, it does come at a cost.

-Since public-sector or nonprofit jobs typically pay substantially less than those in the private sector, you could be sacrificing hundreds of thousands in earning potential while you’re in the program.
+Public sector jobs typically pay less — at least $50,000 per year less — than those in the private sector, according to career expert, Zippa.
+As a result, you could be sacrificing hundreds of thousands in earning potential while you’re in the program.
 That may not bother you, but it’s still something to consider.

 5. You Can Refinance your Loans